chiappo98/fast_detector_Response/README.md

 ### Configuration file

 This repository contains a *configs* folder: it must be used to store the various configuration files.
 Each *config.txt* must be put inside a new folder with a specific name.
-That name will be also the same of the production directory which will be created to store the output of the simulation.
+That name will be also the name of the production directory which will be created to store the output of the simulation.

 ### Input file